skip to content

 The Elementary Teachers’ Federation of Ontario is committed to:

-• providing an environment for members that is free from harassment and discrimination at all provincial or local Federation sponsored activities;
+• providing an environment for members that is free from harassment and discrimination at all provincial and local Federation sponsored activities;

 • fostering the goodwill and trust necessary to protect the rights of all individuals within the organization;